Calculate KV cache capacity, trace paged block allocation, and separate memory packing from prefix reuse and scheduling tradeoffs.

 Paged allocation still happens per rank, but logical block growth has to stay aligned across ranks so token positions 0-15, 16-31, and so on map to the correct local KV blocks on every worker.

 The physical block IDs don't have to match across GPUs.
-What matters is consistent logical bookkeeping: each rank must know which local block corresponds to each logical block for its shard of the cache.
+Consistent logical bookkeeping is the invariant: each rank must know which local block corresponds to each logical block for its shard of the cache.

 2 if kv_heads % tp_ranks == 0: